 Teaching is student-focused, with students encouraged to take responsibility for their own learning and development.
 Classes are supported by web-based materials.

-The form of assessment varies for each class.
-For most classes the assessment involves both coursework and examinations.
+The form of assessment varies from class to class.
+For most classes, the assessment involves both coursework and examinations.

 Mathematical training to A Level or equivalent standard.

-Prospective students with relevant experience or appropiate professional qualifications are also welcome to apply.
+Prospective students with relevant experience or appropriate professional qualifications are also welcome to apply.

 Applicants are required to have some prior mathematical knowledge, eg A level or equivalent in:

 If you have any questions, email (email@example.com).

 You must have an English language minimum score of IELTS 6.0 (with no component below 5.5).

 We offer comprehensive English language courses for students whose IELTS scores are below 6.0.
 Please see ELTD for full details.

 As a university, we now accept many more English language tests in addition to IELTS for overseas applicants, for example, TOEFL and PTE Cambridge.
 View the full list of accepted English language tests here.